 Why use CBD to enhance sessions on the yoga mat?

-The non-psychoactive cannabinoid CBD could be considered a yoga supplement, if you will.
+The non-intoxicating cannabinoid CBD could be considered a yoga supplement, if you will.
 Yoga helps to restore balance, increase flexibility and strengthen the immune system, quite like CBD does!
 Through stimulating various parts of the body, its organs, and the all-important energy zones we call ‘chakras’, yoga can dramatically improve an individual’s health and quality of life.

 Combined with CBD, which targets receptors inside the endocannabinoid system (ECS), yoga can bolster the body’s physiological processes.
 Once consumed – such as by vaping a broad spectrum CBD oil or consuming a cannabis-infused edible – cannabinoid receptors inside the nervous system, digestive system and brain become activated by CBD.